datacarpentry/python-socialsci/episodes/02-basics.md

 You can also get answers to your queries by simply inputting your question (or selected keywords) into any search engine.

 A couple of things you may need to wary of: There are currently 2 versions of Python in use, in most cases code examples will both in either but there are some exceptions.
 Secondly, some replies may assume a knowledge of Python beyond your own, making the answers difficult to follow.
-But for any given question there will be a whole range of suggested solutions so you can always just move on to the next.
+But for any given question there will be a whole range of suggested solutions so you can always move on to the next.

-## Datatype and how Python uses them
+## Datatypes and how Python uses them

 ### Changing datatypes
 The  datatype of a variable is assigned when you give a variable a value as we did above.
-If you re-assign the value of a variable, you can change the data type.
+If you re-assign the value of a variable, you can change the datatype.

 You can also explicitly change the type of a variable by `casting` it using an appropriate python builtin function.
 In this example we have changed a `string` to a `float`.